hannsadrian/PublicTransportInformation/README.md

 ### 🦜 Contributing

-Please read [CONTRIBUTING.md](https://github.com/Adwirawien/PublicTransportInformation/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/Adwirawien/PublicTransportInformation/CONTRIBUTING.md)(coming soon 🙂) for details on our code of conduct, and the process for submitting pull requests to us.

 ### 🖋 Authors